Your essential list of what to eat in Riga, Latvia.

 The tiny Baltic country sandwiched between Scandinavia and Central Europe is a fusion of beautiful architecture, a buzzing arts scene, and food like no other.
 Food is what makes the world go round in Latvia.
 Any Latvian will tell you that they’ve forged a special connection with nature, and it is reflected in their food.
 They grow, hunt, fish, forage, pickle, smoke, and preserve anything they can get their hands on.
 Influenced by centuries of foreign powers and Nordic, Germanic, and Slavic ingredients and techniques, Latvian food always surprises with its inventive flavors and modern takes on traditional cuisine.
+Here are the eight Latvian foods you must try when in Riga, and where you can find them.

 This grain-like crop is a popular side dish to many beloved homemade Latvian meats like pork cutlets and schnitzels as well as various cream-based meat sauces.
 Grown and eaten in the Baltic region for centuries, buckwheat is a staple ingredient of Latvian cuisine, and no kitchen pantry is imaginable without it.
 Traditionally, it can be enjoyed with just a spoonful of butter stirred through or with a big dollop of sour cream.